 To start, I would scour university or non-profit job openings and see if any of the open roles fit this description.
 If you sell your passion and multilingual skills, you should have opportunities beckoning for you.

 #8 Hotel Management

 Hotel management offers many travel opportunities, especially for those who speak multiple languages.
 Many large hotel chains will offer international positions to hotel managers, especially if they speak the target language.

 Suppose you love to manage operations, negotiate contracts, and meet all sorts of interesting people.
 In that case, this job could be for you.
 Those with a business eye and strong leadership skills can market themselves to snag this international business role.

 A product localization manager is a fancy name for a very interesting job!
 A product localization managers’ role is to develop and oversee the product development and marketing of international companies.

-For example, a Taco Bell in India wouldn’t sell beef tacos on their menu, as not to disrespect the Hindu beliefs of the majority of people served.
-It is cultural sensitivities like this that are so important – but need to be under the watchful eye of the right person.
+For example, a Taco Bell in India wouldn’t sell beef tacos on their menu, so as not to disrespect the Hindu beliefs of the majority of people served.
+It is cultural sensitivities like this that are so important – but they need to be under the watchful eye of the right person.

-A bilingual expertise who understands the nuances of the country’s culture as well as intimately knows the language is the prime candidate for this lucrative business position.
+A bilingual expert who understands the nuances of the country’s culture as well as intimately knows the language is the prime candidate for this lucrative business position.
 They adapt a product fit for the customer market in the target language.

 It is like PR for international companies, and the benefits are highly rewarding, not only financially but lifestyle-wise!